-It is important to remember that when it comes to one-off events at a company, it isn't the actual event that most people remember.
-Rather, it's the company's response.
-The public wants to see how true a company is to their promises and values and whether or not they will respond appropriately.
+It is important to remember that when it comes to one-off events at a company, it isn’t the actual event that most people remember.
+Rather, it’s the company’s response.
+The public wants to see how true a company is to its promises and values and whether or not it will respond appropriately.

 Many CEOs have botched similar events by producing apologies that seemed insincere, trying to dodge responsibility, or attempting to eradicate the information altogether.
 An insincere apology has often been worse than none.

 Johnson, however, was willing and able to take ownership, issuing a company apology on Twitter and personally releasing a public statement.
 He apologised on the Starbucks website and also offered a face-to-face apology: he did everything right.
 He couldn’t have anticipated what would happen, but what he could do and what he did was control his response.

 In fact, he even shut down different Starbucks locations for additional training, something that visibly showed the public that Starbucks was serious and committed to making a change.
 It was highly publicised that Starbucks would be losing a significant amount of revenue while it was closed, which went a long way towards building up customer faith.

 - Apologise, admitted your mistake when necessary, and take ownership of the problem.

 - Acknowledge known issues and find an appropriate solution.

 - Take steps in addressing the policy, practice, train, or re-train if necessary.

 - Don’t break your promise.
 Pledge to take action and fix the problem so that it doesn’t happen again.

 In times of crisis, people look towards leaders first—and they set the stage for the entirety of the crisis.